salesforce/OmniXAI/README.md

 In general, we recommend using `TabularExplainer`, `VisionExplainer`, `NLPExplainer` and `TimeseriesExplainer` for tabular, vision, NLP and time-series tasks, respectively, and using `DataAnalyzer` and `PredictionAnalyzer` for feature analysis and prediction result analysis.
-To generate explanations, one only needs to specify
+These classes act as the factories of the individual explainers supported in OmniXAI, providing a simpler interface to generate multiple explanations.
+To generate explanations, you only need to specify

 - **The ML model to explain**: e.g., a scikit-learn model, a tensorflow model, a pytorch model or a black-box prediction function.
 - **The pre-processing function**: i.e., converting raw input features into the model inputs.
 - **The post-processing function (optional)**: e.g., converting the model outputs into class probabilities.
 - **The explainers to apply**: e.g., SHAP, MACE, Grad-CAM.

+Besides using these classes, you can also create a single explainer defined in the `omnixai.explainers` package, e.g., `ShapTabular`, `GradCAM`, `IntegratedGradient` or `FeatureVisualizer`.

 Let's take the income prediction task as an example.
 The [dataset](https://archive.ics.uci.edu/ml/datasets/adult) used in this example is for income prediction.
 We recommend using data class `Tabular` to represent a tabular dataset.
-To create a `Tabular` instance given a pandas dataframe, one needs to specify the dataframe, the categorical feature names (if exists) and the target/label column name (if exists).
+To create a `Tabular` instance given a pandas dataframe, you need to specify the dataframe, the categorical feature names (if exists) and the target/label column name (if exists).

 ```python